Traumatic Brain Injury And Cognitive Disability

 Victims of severe brain injury—comatose patients whose condition renders them unable to open their eyes or respond—are at risk of secondary brain injury in the hours and days following their initial TBI.
 These secondary injuries include hypotension, hypoxemia, and brain swelling, which is why seeking medical attention immediately following a TBI is crucial for-well being and, in some cases, survival.
 Even if the victim survived the primary TBI, a secondary injury could exacerbate their degree of cognitive disability, cause them to remain in a permanent vegetative state, or cause death.

 Traumatic brain injuries can have tragic consequences.
-If you were injured in a car crash, slip and fall, or other accidents, you deserve to be compensated for your damages.
 For those who end up having to live with TBI complications for months or years, being fairly compensated is even more important due to potential job loss or inability to work full time.
-For help, call Preszler Law Firm today at 1-800-JUSTICE to schedule a free consultation with one of our skilled Windsor traumatic brain injury lawyers.
+For help, call Preszler Injury Lawyers today at 1-800-JUSTICE to schedule a free consultation.